 History of Alcudia

-The first occupations took place in the pre-Talaiotic period, between 2000-1200 BC, and their remains are visible in the Son Simó settlement.
+The first occupations in Alcudia took place in the pre-Talaiotic period, between 2000-1200 BC, and their remains are visible in the Son Simó settlement.

 Already in the Roman period, when in 123 BC the consul Quintus Caecilius Metellus landed in Mallorca, he saw as strategic places both Palmeira (Palma) and Pollentia (Alcudia), although this last was always seen as the city par excellence, becoming the first capital of the island of Mallorca.
 This is how the “modern” history of this town began to be forged.